SniverDaBest/lemoncake/README.md

 Contributions would by highly appreciated!

 # License
-Lemoncake uses the BSD 2-clause (simplified) license.
+Lemoncake uses the NON-AI BSD 2-clause (simplified) license.
 Check `LICENSE` for the full license.

 # Credits
 Lemoncake uses quite a few dependencies.
 Most are under MIT, some are a dual license with either MIT or Apache 2.0.\